 In fact, the diving and snorkeling scene on Cozumel’s gorgeous turquoise-water beaches is just as amazing.
 There is an abundance of marine life in the sea, and the reef barrier section is also quite renowned, being the second largest barrier reef in the world.

 - Cozumel is very easy to explore.
 It’s an island which you can see on your own simply by renting a bike or scooter.
 The town center, which is Cozumel’s downtown, has all the restaurants and shops that you can explore simply by walking around.
+Some would argue that driving around in scooters is dangerous but I disagree.
+It is true that I noticed that on the island there are quite a bit of reckless drivers, especially in the busy town, but if you are careful you can be

 - Ideal for divers.
 Cozumel offers some of the clearest and warmest waters on the planet.
 This is why it is such a popular diving destination, attracting global visitors all year round.
 It also has the Mesoamerican reef system, the second-largest in the world, so your scuba diving will be nothing short of a once-in-a-lifetime experience.
 If you’re into snorkeling, there are plenty of fish, rays, turtles, sharks, and other aquatic creatures to see.

 - Much less commercial and offers an authentic Mexican experience.
 Cancun was made for tourists and offers a wide range of the most luxurious stays.
 But in the end, it’s a very urban city with almost no Mexican charm to offer.
 So, if you’re looking to experience Mexico in all its glamor, then Cozumel is a far better option compared to Cancun.
+But it still offer a small version of the Cancun nighlife if you look around the harbor.

 - Since the majority of Cozumel is still untouched by development, you can take jeep tours to explore the island’s natural wonders.
 I already mentioned Chankanaab, but Punta Sur is another ecological park that you should see (make sure to visit the famous lighthouse there).
 The rock formations at El Mirador are another natural wonder that you can check out during your stay here.